Who Does What

 CFA

-In the country area of Victoria CFA provides policy, planning, leadership, standards for training and best practice advice in municipal fire prevention.
+In the country area of Victoria CFA provides policy, planning, leadership, training and best practice advice to support municipal fire prevention.
 CFA is represented on Municipal Emergency Management Committees and relevant sub-committees established in relation to fire management and prevention.

 CFA arbitrates appeals against fire prevention notices issued by councils and under limited circumstances, can issue fire prevention notices.

-CFA declares the Fire Danger Period for each municipality (shire or council) within the country area of Victoria at different times in the lead up to the fire season.
-It depends on the amount of rain, grassland curing rate and other local conditions.
-In declared Fire Danger Periods, CFA restricts the use of fire in the community.
+CFA declares the Fire Danger Period for each municipality (shire or council) at different times in the lead up to the fire season.
+The commencement of a Fire Danger Period for a particular area depends on the amount of rain, grassland curing rate and other local conditions.
+During a declared Fire Danger Period, CFA restricts the use of fire in the open air.
 A Total Fire Ban can also be declared by CFA for the whole or part of Victoria at any time of year, on days when fires are likely to spread rapidly and could be difficult to control.

 Back to top